stackitcloud/stackit-cli/docs/stackit_security-group_list.md

 ```
   -h, --help                    Help for "stackit security-group list"
       --label-selector string   Filter by label
+      --limit int               Maximum number of entries to list
 ```

 ### Options inherited from parent commands